 THE PERIOD ISOMORPHISM IN TAME GEOMETRY ANNETTE HUBER ABSTRACT.
 We describe singular homology of a manifold X via simplices $\sigma : \Delta_d \to X$ that satisfy Stokes' formula with respect to all differential forms.
-The notion is geared to the case of tame geometry (definable manifolds with respect to an o-minimal structure), where it gives a description of the period pairing with de Rham cohomology via definable $\sigma$ 's.
+The notion is geared to the case of tame geometry (definable manifolds with respect to an o-minimal structure), where it gives a description of the period pairing with de Rham cohomology via definable σ 's.
 In this note we close a gap in the literature on the period pairing.
-If X is a differentiable manifold, there is a canonical isorphism between de Rham cohomology and singular cohomology.
+If X is a differentiable manifold, there is a canonical isomorphism between de Rham cohomology and singular cohomology.
 It is induced from the period pairing between de Rham cohomology and singular homology.
-The pairing has a good description by integration $$(\sigma,\omega)\mapsto \int{\Delta_d}\sigma^\omega.$$ In order for this formula to make sense, the map $\sigma$ has to have good regularity properties.
+The pairing has a good description by integration $$(\sigma,\omega)\mapsto \int{\Delta_d}\sigma^\omega.$$ In order for this formula to make sense, the map σ has to have good regularity properties.
 A good choice is to restrict to smooth maps.
 If X is a definable manifold for some o-minimal structure, e.g., if $X \subset \mathbb{R}^N$ is semi-algebraic, then the integral is absolutely convergent without any regularity assumptions.
 In [HMS17], this was used to give an alternative description of the set of period numbers in terms of semi-algebraic sets.
 Indeed, such a description is used as a definition for the notion of a period number in [KZ01].
 There are two problems that were not addressed in [HMS17]:

-- (1) in order to get a well-defined pairing on homology, we need to establish Stokes' formula for semi-algebraic $\sigma$ ; - (2) in order to show that the two pairings agree, we need to compare smooth and semi-algebraic $\sigma$ 's.
-The same problems also appear in the setting of exponential periods treated in [CHH20].
-The solution that we present here is an alternative to the one used in [CHH20].
-In both cases, we use input from the structure theory of definable sets: the existence of triangulations that are globally of class $C^1$ shown by Czapla-Pawlucki in [CP18].
-An alternative is to apply the panel meating method of Ohmoto-Shiota [OS17] instead.
-It allows us to reparametrise a given semi-algebraic simplex as a $C^1$ -map.
-There are some problems with this approach, see [CHH20, Section 7].
+- (1) in order to get a well-defined pairing on homology, we need to establish Stokes' formula for semi-algebraic σ ; - (2) in order to show that the two pairings agree, we need to compare smooth and semi-algebraic σ 's.
+The same problems also appear in the setting of exponential periods treated in [CHH20], where it was side-stepped, see also Remark 5.5 below.
+We now present a conceptually clean solution.
+As in [CHH20], we use input from the structure theory of definable sets: the existence of triangulations that are globally of class C^1 shown by Czapla-Pawlucki in [CP18].
+(An alternative is to apply the panel meating method of Ohmoto-Shiota [OS17] instead.
+It allows us to reparametrise a given semi-algebraic simplex as a C^1 -map.
+There are some problems with this approach, see [CHH20, Section 7].)
 In the present note, we solve the two problems by introducing the notion of a simplex satisfying Stokes.
-They are $C^1$ along open faces, all periods integrals converge and satisfy Stokes' formula.
+They are C^1 along open faces, all periods integrals converge and satisfy Stokes' formula.
 We show that the complex built from these simplices computes singular homology.
-Date: April 4, 2022.
+Date: August 9, 2022.

 We also check the transformation rule and Stoke's formula for definable simplices without any regularity assumptions.
 This allows us to make the comparison we wanted.
 Acknowledgement: This note can be read as an addendum to the paper [CHH20] with Johan Commelin and Philipp Habegger.
 I thank them for many discussions on issues related with period integrals and tame geometry.
 I am also indebted to my collegue Sebastian Goette for help with integrability computations.
 The construction in the appendix is joint work with Johan Commelin.
 I thank him for allowing me to add it to the paper.
-1. Set-up Following [War83], we define the standard d-simplex as $$\Delta_d = \left\{ (a_1, \dots, a_d) \in \mathbb{R}^d | a_i \ge 0, \sum a_i \le 1 \right\}.$$ By an open face of $\Delta_d$ , we mean the interior of a face (of any dimension) of $\Delta_d$ .
-Throughout we are going to consider continuous maps $$\sigma: \Delta_d \to \mathbb{R}^N$$ whose restriction to each open face is of class $C^1$ .
+1. Set-up Following [War83], we define the standard d-simplex as $$\Delta_d = \left\{ (a_1, \dots, a_d) \in \mathbb{R}^d | a_i \ge 0, \sum a_i \le 1 \right\}.$$ By an open face of Δ_d , we mean the interior of a face (of any dimension) of Δ_d .
+Throughout we are going to consider continuous maps $$\sigma: \Delta_d \to \mathbb{R}^N$$ whose restriction to each open face is of class C^1 .